russross/blackfriday/ietf/example-rfc.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+          Digest               /
     /                                                               /
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-|
+Figure: The on-the-wire format for the DS.
+The length of the digest is specified in the respective RFCs defining the digest type.

 The Denial Type is a 16 bit unsigned integer value stored in network order.

 ##  Example DS Record Using SHA-256 and Denial Type TBD

 Fenced code block
-Figure: This is a fenced code block
 ``` go
 println(hallo)
 ```
+Figure: This is a fenced code block

 DNSKEY record comes from the example DNSKEY/DS records found in section 5.4 of [@RFC4034].